-Inpatient services provide short-term and long-term care and treatment for people whom it may not be possible to treat successfully in the community.
+Inpatient services provide short-term and long-term care and treatment for people who may not be able to be treated successfully in the community.
 Most of Melbourne’s large metropolitan hospitals have a specialised psychiatric inpatient facility.
 In addition there are a number of specialised units such as mother and baby units, eating disorder units, psycho-geriatric facilities and the Thomas Embling forensic hospital.

 A number of government and non-government services provide assistance for people with a mental illness in Victoria.
 They offer services including accommodation, counselling, support for relatives and friends, advocacy and self-help, and day centres.

-Further information on these services can be obtained from Psychiatric Disability Services of Victoria (VICSERV) and the Victorian Mental Illness Awareness Council – a consumer-run advocacy organisation.
-For contact details, see “Contacts” in Understanding disability and the law.
+Further information about relevant services can be obtained from Mental Health Victoria and the Victorian Mental Illness Awareness Council (see “Contacts”).